 to break the

 law of sin and reverse the power of death in their lives.
-So, it wasn’t just
+In other words, it wasn’t just

 that someone should die, but that someone without sin should die.
 God could